-When cooking Ashkenazi Jewish cuisine, we might be tempted to steer clear of unhealthy traditional ingredients like schmaltz.
+When cooking Ashkenazi Jewish cuisine, we might be tempted to steer clear of unhealthy traditional ingredients like schmaltz (rendered chicken fat).
 And yet, nothing can compare to the way that schmaltz enhances a dish like Kasha Varnishkes.
 Substitutes pale in comparison to the real deal.

-When faced with the decision to make a dish either healthy or authentic, for me authentic always wins hands down.
-I’d rather enjoy a dish the way it was meant to be enjoyed.
-That’s not to say I’m a proponent of unhealthy eating… it just means I’ve learned to limit my indulgence.
-I enjoy a decadent dish like Kasha Varnishkes as a “treat,” and when I do, I eat it the way it was meant to be eaten.
+When faced with the decision to make a dish either healthy or authentic, for me authentic wins hands down.
+Dishes like Kasha Varnishkes are a “treat” and should be enjoyed that way.
 If that means coating my pasta and kasha in melty, savory schmaltz, so be it.

 Kasha Varnishkes might be considered the ultimate in Ashkenazi comfort food.
-It’s great as a side dish, or as a simple entrée for a chilly autumn evening.
-Of course, you can make it with vegetable oil for a less caloric result… but it just won’t be the same.
+It’s great as a side dish, or as a simple entrée for a chilly winter evening.
 Butter makes a creamy, tasty substitute for those who can’t handle the idea of chicken fat.
+Olive oil will work too.
 But please, don’t fear the schmaltz.
 While your cardiologist might frown, your tastebuds will certainly thank you.
 As the immortal Julia Child once said:

 Everything in moderation… including moderation.